 The Lyon Firm works with human factors experts when those issues are presented in product liability cases.

-Depending on the case, the types of documents will change.
-In general the practitioner should seek production of documents relevant to design and manufacture of the product, hazard analysis, and risk assessment.
+Depending on the case, the critical types of documents will vary.
+In general, the practitioner should seek production of documents relevant to design and manufacture of the product, hazard analysis, and risk assessment.
 The counsel will want to request the following:

 Every State has a limitation on the time frame to initiate a product liability lawsuit.